 - Do not use a match, lighter, or any hot object to burn the tick off the skin.

 - Do not smother the tick using Vaseline or essential oil.

 - Do not twist as you attempt to remove it off the skin.

 - Do not try to poison the tick or make it release with alcohol, nail polish, or other substances.

 We offer Litchfield tick control at home, all year long.

 Mosquito Squad of Southern New Hampshire will help protect you and your family from the threat of ticks around your home.
 You might believe that “seasonal” Litchfield tick control is your best protection, but we offer methods of control all year long!
-From spring through fall, our barrier tick control spray will help protect the areas around your home.
+From spring through fall, our barrier tick control mist will help protect the areas around your home.
 For the fall and winter, we offer a tick tube program, which will help reduce the tick population that emerges in the spring.